 The Creighton University clinical education experience is rooted in the development of clinical reasoning skills, the application of theory and general principles and providing optimal care to enhance patient movement and function with compassion and competence.

 A Focus on Expertise and Career Success

-Students in the clinical education program focus on basic and applied sciences, critical thinking skills and bridging theory with practice.
+Students in the clinical education program focus on basic and applied sciences, clinical reasoning and bridging theory with practice.
 Our faculty mentors are dedicated to critical analysis, inquiry and deliberate and moral action.
-With their support, you’ll identify goals and objectives and build a portfolio throughout your clinical experiences that will facilitate professional growth.
+With their support, you’ll identify goals and objectives for your clinical experiences that will facilitate professional growth.

 A Robust Educational Experience Guided by Expert Clinicians

 Our clinical instructors, all of whom meet the APTA Guidelines for Clinical Education, effectively guide students through their actions and decision-making.

 The 44-week clinical education program provides ample opportunities for you to learn in the field.
 Semester three and five both conclude with a six-week clinical experience.
 Following completion of the didactic curriculum, the seventh semester will consist of a 16-week experience, followed by a 16-week experience in semester eight.

 Each student will develop a comprehensive Clinical Education Plan in accordance with the:

 - Mission, Purposes and Program Outcomes of the Department of Physical Therapy